Chief ministership of M. K. Stalin: Green Tamil Nadu Mission

+As of 2024, under the Green Tamil Nadu Mission, the mangrove cover in Tamil Nadu increased from approximately 45 km2 in 2021 to about 90 km2.
+The expansion occurred over a three-year period.

 Governing Council on Climate Change

 Stalin set up a 22-member Tamil Nadu Governing Council on Climate Change (GCCC) on 23 October 2022.
 Montek Singh Ahluwalia, economist; Nandan M Nilekani, co-founder and chairman of Infosys Board; Erik Solheim, Sixth Executive Director of United Nations Environment Programme; Dr Ramesh Ramachandran, founder-director of National Centre for Sustainable Coastal Management; G Sundarrajan, co-ordinator of Poovulagin Nanbargal) and Nirmala Raja, Chairperson, Ramco Community Services are among the members.

 The GCCC council has been formed to provide a policy directive to the Tamil Nadu Climate Change Mission, advise on climate adaptation and mitigation activities, provide guidance to the Tamil Nadu State Action Plan on climate change and guide the implementation strategy on climate action.

 The terms of reference of the GCCC includes providing guidance to the Climate Change Mission and long-term climate-resilient development pathways, strategies and action plan which will help improve livelihoods, social and economic well-being and responsible environmental management.

 The council will periodically monitor outcomes and deliverables based on the strategies being followed.
 Besides, it will give a continued and sustained push for research, collaboration, and interdisciplinary work, in close coordination with researchers and policymakers.

 The council will evaluate the efficacy of existing policies on climate change and learn from sustainable practices across the country and the world for suitable adaptation.
 The State Environment, Climate Change and Forest Department Secretary Supriya Sahu will be the convenor of the council.

 It is imperative to note that, Tamil Nadu has been spearheading several path-breaking initiatives in the field of climate change and has set up three key missions viz., Tamil Nadu Green Mission, Tamil Nadu Climate Change Mission and the Tamil Nadu Wetlands Mission.